15 Things to do in Dresden, Germany (+ map): Best places to visit

 10. Kreuzkirche

-Kreuzkirche / top places to visit in dresden
+Kreuzkirche / best places to visit in dresden

 The church is 92 metres high and has burnt down several times during its existence.
 It suffered the greatest damage during the extensive bombing in 1945, after which it literally rose like a phoenix from the ashes.

 Inside you will see photos of its history and reconstruction.
 It is incredible how faithfully its reconstruction has been done.
-Unlike the Frauenkirche, the interior of the Kreuzkirche is simple and austere.
+Unlike Frauenkirche, the interior of Kreuzkirche is simple and austere.

 11. Elbe cruise and sightseeing bus